tele1/tele1/WebPages/GitHub/test.Markdown.md

 ============================

-I tried also use AsciDoc with Markdown on GitHub, but it not worked.
+I tried also use AsciDoc with Markdown on GitHub, but it not worked or I don't know how.
 When I trying open web.asciidoc, web browser trying open to download it.

 Documentation AsciiDoc  https://github.com/asciidoc/asciidoc/blob/master/doc/asciidoc.txt